Subway Surfers: Reception

-Subway Surfers received mixed to positive reviews.
-Critics praised the game's visual style and entertaining gameplay, but criticized it for its monotonous world and unresponsive controls.
+Subway Surfers received mixed reviews.
+Critics praised the game's visual style and entertaining gameplay but criticized it for its monotonous world and unresponsive controls.
 Review aggregator website Metacritic gave the game 71 out of 100 based on 8 reviews.

 Dan Griliopoulos of Pocket Gamer gave the game a score of 5 out of 10, praising the game's fun gameplay and free access, but criticizing the game's controls and parsimonious game design.

 Gamezebo's Dant Rambo scored the game 3.5 out of 5, writing "It makes little attempt to stand out from other endless runners, but it's hard not to appreciate the polish of Subway Surfers.
 The controls are responsive, the gameplay is addictive, and it doesn't try and force you into spending cash on in-game items."

 Other reviewers were not as critical.
 148Apps and TouchArcade gave the game 4/5.
 The game was nominated for "Action Game" and "Family & Kids Game" at the 2019 Webby Awards.
-It was the most downloaded mobile game of the decade.

-Subway Surfers: The Animated Series
+Adaptation

-On 1 June 2018, a series of animated shorts debuted on SYBO Games' YouTube channel.
+On 1 June 2018, a series of animated shorts debuted on SYBO Games' YouTube channel entitled Subway Surfers: The Animated Series.
 The 10 x 4-minute episodic series is scripted by Brent Friedman and Francesca Marie Smith, and produced by Sander Schwartz.
 Chris Bartleman is the supervising director and Michael Hegner is the director.
 Denmark's William provides post-production services.
 The series has 11 episodes.

+Use in sludge content

+The game has been a favorite among "sludge content" creators, possibly due to its highway hypnosis-like visuals.